CristianGonzalez24/CristianGonzalez24/README.md

 <br>

 💻 <b>A passionate Frontend developer, creator of intuitive and dynamic pages.<br/>
-🚀 A backend developer who develops efficient and scalable server-side code.<br/>
+🚀 A backend developer who builds efficient and scalable server-side code.<br/>
 🌎 I love exploring new technologies and develop software solutions.<br/>
 🔭 I'm currently open to an internship, collaborations or a new job opportunity.<br/>
 📚 Always focused on deepening my knowledge.<br/>